Poland Crypto Tax

-Polish jurisdiction may be attractive to crypto businesses looking for a friendly governmental stance towards the industry as well as relatively low corporate taxes and an extensive number of international agreements on the elimination of double taxation.
+Polish jurisdiction may be attractive to crypto businesses due to the friendly governmental stance regarding such a developing industry, along with its relatively low corporate taxes and broad number of international agreements on the elimination of double taxation.

-Polish taxes are administered by the Tax Administration Chamber, who’s also responsible for maintaining a register of licensed crypto activities, titled the Register of Virtual Currencies.
-Although the authority hasn’t set any crypto-specific taxes, companies carrying out crypto related economic activities in Poland are liable for paying a number of existing taxes which are levied depending on the specifics of a particular product or service.
+Taxes in Poland are governed by the Tax Administration Chamber, which is also tasked with maintaining a register of licensed crypto activities titled the Register of Virtual Currencies.
+Though the said authority hasn’t set any crypto-specific taxes, companies carrying out crypto-related economic activities in Poland are liable for paying a number of existing taxes, which are levied depending on the peculiarities of a particular product or service.

-The tax year coincides with the calendar year, and annual tax returns must be filed by the 30th of April.
-There’s no requirement for the filing of tax declarations throughout the year.
+The fiscal year coincides with the calendar one, and annual tax returns have to be filed by April 30.
+Filing of tax declarations in the course of the year is not required.

 • Corporate Income Tax (CIT) – 19%